particle-iot/docs/firmware/firmware.md

 - `tx_buffer`: array of Tx bytes that is filled by the user before starting the SPI transfer.
 If `NULL`, default dummy 0xFF bytes will be clocked out.
 - `rx_buffer`: array of Rx bytes that will be filled by the slave during the SPI transfer.
 If `NULL`, the received data will be discarded.
 - `length`: number of data bytes that are to be transferred
-- `myFunction`: user specified function callback to be called after completion of the SPI DMA transfer
+- `myFunction`: user specified function callback to be called after completion of the SPI DMA transfer.
+It takes no argument and returns nothing, e.g.: `void myHandler()`

 NOTE: `tx_buffer` and `rx_buffer` sizes MUST be identical (of size `length`)